garden-rs/garden/doc/ideas.md

 "the-graft" exists then the child configuration is looked up for "the-graft" and the query is resolved in the context of that configuration.

-GardenIndex and GroupIndex values are relative to their local configuration.
+GardenName and GroupName values are relative to their local configuration.
 The corresponding configuration must be used when resolving these values to actual Gardens and Groups.